yavurb/yavurb/README.md

 # Hey, I'm Roy 🐙
 ### A Software Engineer who's passionate about building software

 I create things using Python, JS and Golang.
-I enjoy developing many ideas and here you may find many of them.
+I enjoy developing many ideas and here you may find some of them.

 ---